ǁKaras Region: Constituencies

-Election results
+Presidential elections

 As in all other regions, SWAPO was by far the strongest political party since Namibian independence.
 In the 2004 presidential election, the region supported SWAPO's Hifikepunye Pohamba with 65% of the votes.
 No other candidate received more than 10%.

+Regional elections

+In the 2004 regional election for the National Assembly of Namibia, SWAPO won all six constituencies.

 In the 2015 regional elections, SWAPO obtained 83% of the total votes (2010: 64%) and won all seven constituencies.
 In the 2020 regional election the Landless People's Movement (LPM, an opposition party formed in 2016) narrowly became the strongest party.
 It obtained 39% of votes overall and won four of the seven constituencies, SWAPO got 36% and won the remaining three.